SEN Information Report

 Who is the school’s special educational needs co-ordinator (SENCO) and what are their contact details.

 a) What training have staff supporting special educational needs had and what is planned?

 The School offers a comprehensive CPD programme to all staff.
 This has included specific training on Dyslexia and differentiation strategies, Autism, Attachment disorders and the use of Read and Write software.
 Staff specifically supporting students with SEND have received additional training in supporting occupational therapy programmes, CBT approaches, mental health first aid, PDA strategies, interoception, sensory processing difficulties, practices to support students with visual and hearing impairments from specialist practitioners, manual handling.
 In addition to this the SENCo holds ‘The National Award for SEN Co-ordination’.

 b) What specialist services and expertise are available or accessed by the setting/school?

 The school has access to Nottinghamshire County Council Schools and Families Specialist Services.
 This includes the Educational Psychology Service, Communication & Interaction Team, Cognition & Learning team and the Sensory Team.
 Referrals are made to this service at the termly Springboard meetings for individual students requiring further intervention.
 The school also has a counsellor available.
 Parental permission is always sought.

-In addition to this schools can refer to Nottinghamshire and Nottingham City Targeted Support Service, Child and Adolescent Mental Health Service and Social Care as and when required.
+In addition to this the school can refer to Nottinghamshire and Nottingham City Family Service, Early Support Service, Child and Adolescent Mental Health Service (CAMHS) and Social Care as and when required.